zebrunner/legacy-documentation/docs/guide/test_runs_and_sessions.md

 # Test runs

+On the very first login to Zebrunner, you will be asked to select one of the two screen modes: **Integration via agent (Tests)** or **Selenium Hub (Tests).** This view will be displayed by default when you open the **Test runs/Test sessions page.**

+If you skip this step, **Integration via agent (Test runs view)** will be enabled by default.
+You can easily switch between the 2 modes by using the control on the **Test runs/Test sessions page.**

 The **Test runs page** allows you to launch tests from your GitHub repository, see detailed test results in real time and on a test run finish.

 To access the Test runs page, go to the side menu and click on the **Test runs** icon.
+If the **Test runs mode** is not set by default, click on the **“Tests/Sessions”** switch in the upper-right corner of the window.

 All the actions with test runs are performed on this page.

 ## Test launches